mpayumo/book-recommender-model/README.md

 ### Countries of Origin

 The U.S. tops the list of users' countries of origin at 139,711.
-Below is just the top 20 out of 707 user-defined countries, many of which are gibberish entries that required further cleaning through text manipulation.
+Below is just the top 20 out of 707 user-defined countries, extracted from the users' text addresses where many are gibberish entries that required further cleaning through text manipulation.

 <p align = "center"><img src = "img/top20_countries.jpg"></p>